amikashima/amikashima/README.md

 ## Hi, I'm Ami👋

 📈 MSc Social Data Science @ University of Oxford
-🌏 BA Geography with Social Data Science @ UCL
+🌍 BA Geography with Social Data Science @ UCL
-💭 Interests: NLP, multilingualism, GIS, AI ethics, disaster response
+⭐️ Interests: Natural Language Processing (NLP), Geographic Information System (GIS), Responsible AI, Natural Disaster Response
-👩‍💻 Tools: Python, R, SQL
+🧑🏻‍💻 Tools: Python, R, SQL

-🌐 Check out my portfolio: [https://amikashima.github.io](https://amikashima.github.io)
+Check out my portfolio at [amikashima.github.io](https://amikashima.github.io) to see some of my data-driven projects😊

+🧩 Currently on medical leave and focusing on recovery while continuing to learn SQL and web development.
 <!--
 **amikashima/amikashima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.